OrleansContrib/Orleans.Activities/docs/HelloWorld/HelloWorld.md

 And see the Workflow:

-* First it accepts the incoming `GreetClient()` operation, calls back the grain with `WhatShouldISay()` operation, and returns the response to the grain.
+* First it accepts the incoming `GreetClientAsync()` operation, calls back the grain with `WhatShouldISayAsync()` operation, and returns the response to the grain.
-* Then it waits 1 minute for the `FarewellClient()` operation, if it times out, it cancels the operation and completes.
+* Then it waits 5 seconds for the `FarewellClientAsync()` operation, if it times out, it cancels the operation and completes.
-* Both `GreetClient()` and `FarewellClient()` operations are idempotent, so the responses are persisted (in our concrete example, `FarewellClient()` operation times out, so the fact that it was canceled is persisted).
+* Both `GreetClientAsync()` and `FarewellClientAsync()` operations are idempotent, so the responses are persisted (in our concrete example, `FarewellClientAsync()` operation times out, so the fact that it was canceled is persisted).

 ![HelloActivity.xaml](https://github.com/OrleansContrib/Orleans.Activities/raw/docs-master/docs/HelloWorld/HelloActivity.png)